The Orionid meteor shower 2024: How to watch

 How to watch a meteor shower

 All you need to watch a meteor shower is your eyes, patience, and a mostly cloud-free night.
 Go out, get comfortable, and stare at the sky.
-Typically the best time to see a meteor shower is between midnight and pre-dawn, because that's when you are on the leading side of the Earth, watching the comet debris come at you like rain hitting a car windshield.
+Typically the best view of a meteor shower comes between midnight and pre-dawn hours, because that's when you are on the leading side of the Earth, watching the comet debris come at you like rain hitting a car windshield.

-You don’t have to stare in the direction of the radiant; in fact, meteors farther away from it will appear longer.
-It is often said that an ideal place to look is 45 degrees away from the radiant, but the most important factor is getting to a dark location away from city lights, letting your eyes adjust for several minutes, and looking at the darkest patch of sky you can.
+You don’t have to stargaze in the direction of the radiant; in fact, meteors farther away from it will appear longer.
+It is often said that an ideal place to look is 45 degrees away from the radiant, but the most important factor is getting to a dark location away from light pollution, letting your eyes adjust for several minutes, and looking at the darkest patch of sky you can.

 Go out, look up at the night sky and have fun!